brunojppb/brunojppb.github.io/_posts/2022-01-19-elixir-phoenix-typescript-react.md

 like Go binaries that you just download and execute.

-But before we generate our release, since we are testing the build locally, we need change the port configuration since our runtime configuration is binding to __443__ by default.
+But before we generate our release, since we are testing the build locally, we need to change the port configuration since our runtime configuration is binding to __443__ by default.
 Let's quickly change that at `config/runtime.exs`:

 ```elixir